Paranormal Investigation at the Hobart Convict Penitentiary

 - Location: Hobart, Tasmania

-Join us at the Hobart Convict Penitentiary, one of Australia's most significant convict sites, for a 2 hour Paranormal Investigation with a passionate team of investigators and psychic/medium.
+Join us at the Hobart Convict Penitentiary, one of Australia's most significant convict sites, for a 3 hour Paranormal Investigation with a passionate team of investigators.
 All proceeds are given to the Hobart Convict Penitentiary.

 Upcoming Investigation Sessions

 - Bookings are essential, and no walk-ins will be accepted.

 - For Investigations to go ahead, a minimum of 4 participants is required.

 - Flat shoes are required due to uneven surfaces and several sets of narrow and steep stairs.

 - No persons, other than Paranormal Convictions, are to use any form of recording equipment, either via audio or film

 - Refunds will only be provided if the tour doesn't go ahead.
 We will try to accommodate change of date whenever possible.